-Beehive parents have the opportunity to be an active part of their young child’s educational experience at Beehive through parent workdays.
+Beehive parents have the opportunity to be an active part of their young child’s educational experience.
 Parents play an integral role at Beehive as a partner and supporter of the teachers.
-Our degreed and/or certified teachers assume responsibility for developing curriculum and organizing the daily schedule, and a parent of each Beehive child “works” in the classroom once every two weeks.
-To “work” in the classroom means to set up and clean up projects, organize toys and learning materials, and to have a designated role at the cooking table, art table, or as a floater parent interacting with children during free time.
+While most programs close their classroom doors to parents, Beehive invites them in!
+Our degreed and/or certified teachers assume responsibility for developing curriculum and organizing the daily schedule, and a parent of each Beehive child “works” in the classroom once or twice per month.
+To “work” in the classroom means to set up and clean up projects, organize toys and learning materials, and to have a designated role at the cooking table, art table, or as a playground parent interacting with children during free time.
 Working parents are also invited to quietly observe their children during circle time.

-So parents can adequately plan ahead, workday assignments are made at the beginning of the school year, and monthly calendars are distributed at the end of each month for the following month and posted on the foyer bulletin board.
+So parents can adequately plan ahead, workday assignments are made at the beginning of the school year, and monthly calendars are distributed at the end of each month for the following month and posted in the office.
 Parents are asked to arrive 15 minutes before class begins to set up the day’s projects and stay 15 minutes after dismissal to clean and reset the classroom.
 The first parent listed each day on the monthly calendar is designated to bring healthful snacks for the entire class.
 A list of healthful snack suggestions is included in the Handbook.
-Napkins and cups are provided by Beehive.
+Napkins are provided by Beehive.
 Special allergies and food restrictions may be accommodated on a case by case basis.
 Beehive is a nut-free school.

 Beehive parents are required to complete 15 hours of parent education.
 Hours may be obtained by reading books or articles, attending meetings or workshops, or watching presentations dealing with parenting or child development.
 Several meaningful opportunities are provided to Beehive families throughout the school year to enhance their parenting skills and meet their parent education requirements.